The Murders of JFK and J.D. Tippit - Sixty Years On

 Asked, for the sake of argument, if the CIA did generate a record of Agency activity around Oswald, and that if this record was faithful, would it be reasonable to assume that one could find it today?
 Mr. Morley, who has spent most of his adult life in precisely that pursuit, replied that he didn’t think it would, explaining that he “suspects [CIA Director Richard M.] Helms destroyed them in 1973, when he left the Agency.”
 [23] Ah, yes; more suspicions.

-The CIA-did-crowd may suspect that Oswald was setup by the CIA (or some other nebulous, rogue element), but after six decades and five-million pages at our disposal there is not one scintilla of evidence that anyone other than Lee Harvey Oswald was behind the assassination.
+The CIA-did-it-crowd may suspect that Oswald was setup by the CIA (or some other nebulous, rogue element), but after six decades and five-million pages at our disposal there is not one scintilla of evidence that anyone other than Lee Harvey Oswald was behind the assassination.
 And it's likely that there never will be.

 Parkland versus Bethesda